-UJ has a collection of 25 plaster casts of classical sculptures, ranging from copies of archaic kouroi to full-size casts of the Nike of Samothrace, and the Aphrodite of Melos, which, for most of their lives, have been hidden in plain sight on campus.
-The marginalisation of these objects is not unusual, particularly in the South African context.
 As uncomfortable reminders of an era when culture was didactic, elitist and emphatically Eurocentric, they present obvious challenges for curators, interpreters and historians alike.
-Thus, it is hardly surprising that where collections of classical objects (or plaster casts) exist in South African public institutions, they have been, at best, marginalised or relegated to storage, and at worst destroyed.
+Thus, it is hardly surprising that where collections of classical objects (or plaster casts) exist in South African public institutions, they have been at best marginalized or relegated to storage, and at worst destroyed.

-This exhibition, curated by Federico Freschi (Executive Dean of FADA), aims to open a debate around these objects, and to consider what we might learn from them.
-If, as the Museum of Classical Archaeology at the University of Cambridge claims, “Every cast tells two stories.
+This exhibition, curated by Federico Freschi (Executive Dean, Faculty of Art, Design and Architecture) aims to open a debate around these objects, and to consider what we might learn from them.
+If, as the Museum of Classical Archeology at the University of Cambridge claims, “Every cast tells two stories.
 One ancient.
-One modern,” the existence of a comprehensive and intact collection of classical plaster casts at a South African university widely celebrated for its achievements in transformation raises the interesting potential to provide additional narratives as we seek to make sense of their past(s), present and future.
-The exhibition and the accompanying seminar (led by Grant Parker, Chair, Department of Classics, Stanford University and with a response by Anna Tietze, University of Cape Town) will provide an opportunity for dialogue and thoughtful engagement with these objects, disentangling them from their associations with Eurocentric didacticism, and recasting them as complex objects whose avatars have had a long and profound impact on the shaping of humanist philosophical thought.
+One modern”, the existence of a comprehensive and intact collection of classical plaster casts at a South African university widely celebrated for its achievements in transformation raises the interesting potential to provide additional narratives as we seek to make sense of their past(s), present and future.
+The exhibition and the seminar accompanying it (led by Grant Parker, Chair, Department of Classics, Stanford University and with a response by Anna Tietze, University of Cape Town) will provide an opportunity for dialogue and thoughtful engagement with these objects, disentangling them from their associations with Eurocentric didacticism, and recasting them as complex objects whose avatars have had a long and profound impact on the shaping of humanist philosophical thought.